YIJING DAO

 Mr Fang Xuanzhen’s prediction with Yi-Jing

 Enthusiast's website in China in English and Chinese.
 Apparently in 1984 Fang resigned his job to study the Yijing full-time (coincidentally, that is precisely what I did in 1984 as well).
 In 1988 he predicted he would be a skilled diviner if someone gave him the gift of an extraordinarily huge tortoise (hexagram 42/2 I imagine).
 He dedicated himself even more to study of the Yi and then at the end of November 1995 someone gave him a tortoise so large it made the Jiang-Nan Evening News.
 I was interested in his sample divination for a man of 29 born in the year of the Pig who had fallen in love with a girl born in the year of the Rabbit who wanted to know whether their marriage would be fortunate and happy.
 So too the divination for a man born in the year of the Mouse 'intending to drill a fresh spring well', Fang Xuanzhen tells him it will be hopeless at that location.
+[Internet Archive copy.]

 YiSheng College

+[Internet Archive copy.]
 Mr YiSheng Cai is a 'Zhouyiologist' after studying Zhouyiology.
 His Zhouyi business consultancy appears to be geared towards 'fate management'.
 Interesting example of a Chinese diviner's website in English and Chinese.
 He says he was at Shandong University and 'for four years studied zhouyiology under the instruction of Da junliu'.
 I assume he means Liu Dajun, whose work is reviewed here.
-[Internet Archive copy.]

 Studies of Zhouyi

 Selection of articles translated into English from Liu Dajun's journal 'Studies of Zhouyi', published by the 'Center for Zhouyi & Ancient Chinese Philosophy' at Shandong University.
-The Zhouyi in English they present is the same as the one that Richard Rutt has reviewed in book-form, but the web version doesn't include the annotations.
+The Zhouyi in English they present is the same as the one that Richard Rutt has reviewed in book-form, but the web version unfortunately doesn't include the annotations.

 The Chameleon Book